benathi/fasttext-multisense/README.md

 10      RW  47.873384  -3.224643   49.358893
 ```

-### Analyze FastText Object in Python
+### 3.2 Analyze FastText Objects in Python

-We additionally provide a functionality to convert the original FastText objects (the *.bin* models downloaded from www.fasttext.cc) to our format, which can then be loaded into a Python object using *multift.py*.
+FastText (www.fasttext.cc) provide model files in two formats: *.bin* and *.vec*.
 Note that the model based on *.bin* can calculate the representation for any given word that might not be in the directionary.
 This has the advantage over using *.vec* files which contains pre-calculated vectors of words in the training dictionary.

+We additionally provide a functionality to convert the *.bin* FastText objects to our format, which can then be loaded into a Python object using *multift.py*.

 One can convert a *.bin* file into our format via:
 ```